List of countries by intentional homicide rate: UNODC's global study

-Rates vary widely within regions.
-See info on secondary sorting within regions and subregions below.

-By country, region, or dependent territory

 The regions and subregions in the table are based on the United Nations geoscheme since the table sources are United Nations Office on Drugs and Crime (UNODC) reports.
 See List of countries and territories by the United Nations geoscheme.

 The U.N. recognizes that variability in the quality and integrity of data provided by certain countries may minimize country murder rates.
-Go to the more detailed country info in the references, and the country links in the table for more info.

-Table has a total yearly count of homicides for each country.
 Rates are calculated per 100,000 inhabitants.
 Rates are to the 3rd decimal place in order to separate countries with low homicide rates.